dotN1/dotN1/README.md

 ###

 <p align="left">I have more than 2 years of experience working with Microsoft products.
 I have worked on migrating data from on-premises CRM to the cloud, developing Azure functions.
-I also have experience in creating Power Automate flows and developing Canvas apps from scratch.<br>I work diligently to learn new skills and build my expertise.
+I also have experience in creating Power Automate flows and developing Canvas apps from scratch.<br>Additionally, I have experience writing integrations with external APIs using Azure Functions.
+I am also proficient in working with Azure Logic Apps and Azure Data Factory.<br>I work diligently to learn new skills and build my expertise.
 I am a reliable team player, always ready to pick up the slack and share my knowledge with others.</p>

 ###